rafalkalinski/javascript-assignment/README.md

 If this is not convenient for you, send it to me by email as one zipped file.

+Every example/task need to be able to executed by `node ex01.js` command.

 Use lodash library and some functional aspects of javascript, eg: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter